sparshramchandani-NEU/portfolio-devops/README.md

 ## Setting up the Google Cloud
 - Get your domain name from [Namecheap](https://www.namecheap.com/)/ [Godaddy](https://www.godaddy.com/) or any domain providers
-- Create your [Hosted Zone](https://cloud.google.com/dns/docs/zones) n Google Cloud
+- Create your [Hosted Zone](https://cloud.google.com/dns/docs/zones) on Google Cloud
 - Copy the NS records to your domain providers.
 (I used [Namecheap](https://www.namecheap.com/support/knowledgebase/article.aspx/434/2237/how-do-i-set-up-host-records-for-a-domain/))
 - Get an SSL certificate (I used [ZeroSSL](https://zerossl.com/)for my SSL certificate)
 - Download your certificate